 2. Apply Rubbing Alcohol

-So, to remove stubborn stains, use rubbing alcohol or TSD.
-To do this, douse a rag with rubbing alcohol and wipe the surface.
-For hardened greasy stains, pour rubbing alcohol directly over them, wait a few minutes, and wipe the surface with a clean rag.
+Douse a rag with rubbing alcohol and use the dampened rag to wipe (or clean) the plastic surface.
+For hard greasy stains, pour rubbing alcohol directly over the plastic, wait a few minutes, and wipe it off with a clean rag.

 4. Apply Primer